 In 2021 I co-authored my first book with Kathy Rodgers, Big Rides, which was published by Vertebrate Publishing.
-In 2022 my first solo book was published by the same publisher: Great British Gravel Rides – much more than just a guidebook.
-It offers an insight into gravel cycling in Britain, featuring well-known riders like Mark Beaumont and Jenny Graham alongside others.
+In 2022 my first solo book was published by the same publisher: Great British Gravel Rides.
+The book is much more than just a guidebook, it offers an insight into gravel cycling in Britain, featuring well-known riders like Mark Beaumont and Jenny Graham alongside others.
 And in 2023 my second solo book was published.
-Bikepacking Scotland will bring you 20 inspiring bikepacking adventures in Scotland, but also once again an insight into the people behind this activity in Scotland.
+Bikepacking Scotland will not only bring you 20 inspiring bikepacking adventures in Scotland, but also once again an insight into the people behind this activity in Scotland.